research-software-directory/documentation/docs/register-organisation.md

 * Which organisation you represent.

 We will then contact you to arrange access for your organisation.
-Once your organisation is registered, this will indicated by a verification checkmark on the card of your organisation:
+Once your organisation is registered, this will be indicated by a verification checkmark on the card of your organisation:

 ![image](/example-organisation.webp)